kevalane/eitf70/lab3/README.md

 If we only need the values 'inside' the subroutine, locally, we do not.
 However, if we want to access the values in another subroutine - i.e., other parts of the program, we would need to store it somewhere.
 In the current implementation, it will be overwritten by another subroutine allocating the same amount of bytes.

+### HA8: How do we declare subroutine in assembly?

+Like normal >

+subroutine:
+	;prologue
+	;body
+	;epilogue

+but on top of program we add >
+.global subroutine

+thus allowing our c-program to "see" it.

+### HA9: How are arguments passed and returned?

+Broadly speaking, using registers.

+Specifically, arguments are passed using registers 25-8, with different rules regarding their allowed use.
+When returning values the registers r24 and r25 is used, with least significant placed in r24.